 When enum fields are public, Java allows them to be mutable.
 This can lead to unexpected consequences such as accidental or malicious changes to the object, while users expect enums to be immutable.
 Fields in an enum should be private, set in the constructor, and have no setter methods.

 Java 12 added the notion of a switch expression.

-A switch expression chooses the correct case label and returns the selected value.
-Since this expression cannot execute multiple statements, no break statement is permitted in the construct.
+A switch expression, unlike a switch statement, guarantees coverage of all enumeration values by its choices when applied to a basic enum type under circumstances shown in the examples in clause 6.27 “Switch statements and ???”

 6.5.2 Guidance to language users